 As is the case with other large semiconductor companies, we receive subsidies and grants from governments in some countries.
 These programs are subject to periodic review by the relevant governments, and if any of these programs are curtailed or discontinued, this could have a material adverse effect on our business, financial condition and results of operations.
 As the availability of government funding is outside our control, we cannot guarantee that we will continue to benefit from government support or that sufficient alternative funding will be available if we lose such support.
 Moreover, if we terminate any activities or operations, including strategic alliances or joint ventures, we may face adverse actions from the local governmental agencies providing such subsidies to us.
-In particular, such government agencies could seek to recover such subsidies from us and they could cancel or reduce other subsidies we receive from them.
+In such event that we don't meet the subsidies grant conditions, such government agencies could seek to recover such subsidies from us and they could cancel or reduce other subsidies we receive from them.
 This could have a material adverse effect on our business, financial condition and results of operations.

-Certain natural disasters, such as flooding, large earthquakes, volcanic eruptions or nuclear or other disasters, may negatively impact our business.
+Certain natural disasters, such as flooding, heavy precipitation, large earthquakes, volcanic eruptions or nuclear or other disasters, may negatively impact our business.
 Climate change may cause a rising number of natural disasters that could negatively affect our operations.

-Environmental and other disasters, such as flooding, large earthquakes, volcanic eruptions or nuclear or other disasters, or a combination thereof may negatively impact our business.
-If flooding, a large earthquake, volcanic eruption or, extreme weather event or other natural disaster were to directly damage, destroy or disrupt our manufacturing facilities, it could disrupt our operations, delay new production and shipments of existing inventory or result in costly repairs, replacements or other costs, all of which would negatively impact our business.
+Environmental and other disasters, such as flooding, heavy precipitation large earthquakes, volcanic eruptions or nuclear or other disasters, or a combination thereof may negatively impact our business.
+If flooding, heavy precipitation, a large earthquake, volcanic eruption or, extreme weather event or other natural disaster were to directly damage, destroy or disrupt our manufacturing facilities, it could disrupt our operations, delay new production and shipments of existing inventory or result in costly repairs, replacements or other costs, all of which would negatively impact our business.
 Even if our manufacturing facilities are not directly damaged, a large natural disaster may result in disruptions in distribution channels, supply chains, movement of goods and significant increases in the prices of raw materials used for our manufacturing process.
 For instance, the nuclear incident following the tsunami in Japan in 2011 impacted the supply chains of our customers and suppliers.
 Furthermore, any disaster affecting our customers (or their respective customers) may significantly negatively impact the demand for our products and our revenues.
 In addition, climate change could cause certain natural disasters, such as drought, wildfires, storms, flooding or rising sea levels, to occur more frequently or with greater intensity.
 Such natural disasters pose physical risks to our manufacturing, IT facilities or our suppliers' facilities, or could disrupt the availability of water and utilities necessary for the operation of our manufacturing facilities or our suppliers' facilities resulting in increased operating costs and business disruption, such as the disruption to our Austin, Texas manufacturing facilities caused by the February 2021 winter storm and weather-related disruption of water and utilities to these facilities.
 In addition, semiconductor manufacturing is a water-intensive process.
-Many of our manufacturing sites and those of our suppliers are located in semi-arid regions that may become increasingly vulnerable to prolonged droughts associated with evolving changes to the climate, which may lead to water scarcity.
-If we and our suppliers are not able to implement adequate water recycling and conservation measures or if the water scarcity in a particular region becomes acute and restricts the availability of water necessary for the operation of our manufacturing facilities or our suppliers' facilities, our business may be significantly negatively impacted.
+Many of our manufacturing sites and those of our suppliers are not able to implement adequate water recycling and conserva